dreezey/argon2-password-hash-provider/README.md

 # Introduction
-This project introduces Argon2 Password Hashing for Keycloak, it uses `de.mkammerer.argon2` as the library, more can be found on the [GitHub Project](https://github.com/phxql/argon2-jvm).
+This project introduces Argon2 Password Hashing for Keycloak (version 8.0.0 and above), it uses `de.mkammerer.argon2` as the library, more can be found on the [GitHub Project](https://github.com/phxql/argon2-jvm).

 It generates an EAR which can be deployed using [Keycloak Deployer](https://www.keycloak.org/docs/latest/server_development/index.html#using-the-keycloak-deployer).